Altair-GMRT/altair-os/README.md

 python3 altair_setup.py
 ```

-We will be asked for an ID/namespace to be given to the machine.
+We will be asked for an ID/namespace and a frequency to be given to the machine.

 ### **1.2 Build the Images**
 Run the following commands to build the Docker image required: